michaelkeiluweit/dic_example/README.md

 In this project the first YAML file is located in `src/Container/services.yaml`.
 Don't get confused it doesn't contain any details about the objects, but it requires another services.yaml, but why is that?

 The answer is simple: Imagine a big project, with lots of directories.
 Here a new object is introduced, there gets an object removed.
-You would have to change the service.yaml file every time and it would also huge and probably a mess.
-Therefore each sub-directory
+You would have to change the service.yaml file every time, and it would be also huge and probably a mess.
-(given, you are using a design pattern with some sort of Domain Driven Design) has its very own service.yaml file which knows about all the stuff in its directory.
+Therefore, each sub-directory (given, you are using a design pattern with some sort of Domain Driven Design) has its very own service.yaml file which knows about all the stuff in its directory.
 Check the file `src/Http/services.yaml` for example.
 It knows only about the objects in the directory `Http/`.

 ### Configuration
 The DI Container knows only to states: The object is via the container callable or not.